Oblique AsymptotesGraph the rational functions in Exercises 103–1... | Channels for Pearson+

 Rational Functions

 A rational function is a ratio of two polynomials, expressed as f(x) = P(x)/Q(x), where P(x) and Q(x) are polynomials.
-Understanding the behavior of rational functions is crucial for graphing them, as they can have vertical, horizontal, or oblique asymptotes depending on the degrees of the polynomials involved.
+Understanding the behavior of rational functions involves analyzing their domain, intercepts, asymptotes, and end behavior.
+In this context, the function y = (x² − 4) / (x − 1) is a rational function where the degree of the numerator is higher than the degree of the denominator, indicating the presence of an oblique asymptote.

 Recommended video: